 We've also only analysed analytically the free wave solutions to equation (\ref{MasterEqn}).
 It's worth pointing out that a generalisation of equation (\ref{MasterEqn}) to include forcing must be careful in its treatment of corotation (which, akin to linear treatments, appears as a singularity).

 Finally, we derived the key governing equation (\ref{MasterEqn}) assuming a smooth flow solution; however, we gave much subsequent attention to shock waves.
 In practice, a self-consistent solution containing shocks requires solving (\ref{MasterEqn}) piecewise away from shocks, with appropriate jump conditions imposed across shocks (so that the Rankine--Hugoniot relations are respected).
-As well as small jumps in $\tilde{\mathcal{H}}$ and $\mathcal{U}$\footnote{which would both typically be expected to decrease secularly as the wave propagates away from its source, reflecting the loss of wave action to the shocks}, this would introduce a (slow) time-evolution of $\mathcal{F}$ (representing processes such as heating and vortensity production leading to gap-opening), which must be separately calculated, and may be manually (self-consistently) included so long as the associated timescale is indeed slow compared to the orbital timescale.
+The associated radial evolution of the wave action flux\footnote{which decreases secularly as the wave propagates away from its source due to dissipation in the shocks} is given in section \ref{WAES}.
+This provides sufficient information for a global shock wave solution in the case that the spiral angle is independent of $\theta$ (a property typical of very high amplitude forced waves).
+Shocks also introduce a (slow) time-evolution of $\mathcal{F}$ as well as the sound speed $c_0$ due to processes such as heating and vortensity production leading to gap-opening.
+These must be separately calculated, and may be manually (self-consistently) included so long as the associated timescale is indeed slow compared to the orbital timescale.